TomiVidal99/ArchQT/README.md

 ## TODO

+- [ ] fix packages not working when separating KDE and i3 dependencies.
+- [ ] fix nvim not working, (sudo permissions?).
 - [ ] fix grub path, and disable bootup menu.
 - [ ] add latex support if the user wants.
 - [ ] fix locale.